CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 If a standard PC is used for scanning, the recommendations from block SYS.2.1.
 Implement the general client and the appropriate operating system-specific client components of the IT-Grundschutz Compendium.

 Scan PCs can be operated in the production network, in a test network or as a stand-alone system without a mains connection.
-They should be configured to require users to authenticate.
+They should be configured so that users must authenticate themselves.
 The scanned data can be transferred via the network or via portable data carriers to the workstation PCs.

 The analog scan templates should not be left unattended to the device.
 Also, the digital scan results should be deleted from all publicly accessible directories after being transferred to the desired target system, for example, the user's workstation PC.